Deadeye111/fhgr-cds-305-trading-bot/Gui/README.md

     - Output is a dataframe with predictions from the CNN model

 ## GUI
+There are several versions of the GUI:
+- app.py: First version and protoype
+- app_V2.py: Final version for prediction of stocks
+- app_V3.py: Final version for prediction of stocks and crypto The GUI does use csv files from /predicted_data folder where the predictions of models are represented (csv files have to be prepared before using the GUI -> see chapter above).
+### Run GUI
 - To start the GUI simply run ```streamlit run app.py```